hasibzunair/cxr-predictor/README.md

-## Predict different radiological findings from Chest X-ray images
+## Predict different radiological findings from Chest X-ray images [WORK IN PROGRESS]

 This is a package for predicting different radiological findings from chest X-ray images.